rackerlabs/rackspace-how-to/content/vmware-services/vmware-rpcv-faq.md

 created_by: Karin Levenstein
 last_modified_date: '2016-01-21'
 last_modified_by: Rose Coste
-product: Managed VMware Services
+product: VMware Services
-product_url: managed-vmware-services
+product_url: vmware-services
 ---

 Rackspace Private Cloud Powered by VMware vCloud&reg; (hereafter refered to as Dedicated vCloud) is a private cloud offering based on VMware services hosted on a dedicated management cluster.
 This list of frequently asked questions provides details about Dedicated vCloud features and management options for vApps and virtual machines (VMs).